 Overcoming the Obstacles: Expanding Their Purpose

-Getting the word out is particularly important to Murray, especially as the role of the Council on Aging is changing and expanding.
+Getting the word out is particularly important to Murray, especially as the role of the local Council on Aging is changing and expanding.
 “Everyone knows a senior.
 So, in addition to serving our seniors, we now need to expand to get information out to the Baby Boomers and younger families,” Murray adds.
 She recognizes that many are juggling work, children, and aging parents or older family members.
 They are still working full-time so they can save more for retirement and to fund college for their kids.
 Figuring out what to do with a retired, and often bored, family member during the day is simply not an option.

 Many aging family members are not in need of traditional caregiving; they aren’t sick or recovering from an illness.
 Rather, they are healthy and able, but need more to do in a safe and friendly environment.
 They are smart, interesting and have a lot to offer.
 Luciano of Wakefield says, “Many in our community are retired engineers, school teachers and veterans.
 They make wonderful tutors in math, science and so many other courses for kids in every grade.”

 The local council on aging is a key resource

 The local Council on Aging can be a tremendous resource for families.
 “Even my mother didn’t want to come to the Council, but I have to work and she was bored,” shares Murray.
 “So, I suggested that she come in to teach knitting once a week.”
 It didn’t take long for Murray’s 70-something year old mom to embrace her new community and become a regular at her Council on Aging.